 Trisha Parsons MBACP (Accred) Psychotherapist & Sex Addiction Therapist

 If you're reading this, I'm guessing that maybe things are not going well for you right now, perhaps you're struggling to cope, you've hit a brick wall, and are looking for someone to talk to about problems in your life.
 Starting counselling or psychotherapy is a courageous step.
 Maybe I can help you.
 I will not judge you or tell you what to do.
-I am a highly qualified and accredited counsellor with over 25 years experience in helping many hundreds of individuals from all walks of life and cultures, whatever their sexual orientation, whether single or in a relationship, through all kinds of difficulties.
+I am a highly qualified and accredited counsellor with over 25 years experience in helping many hundreds of people from all walks of life and cultures, whatever their sexual orientation, whether single or in a relationship, through all kinds of difficulties.

 I have a private practice, working from my home in Newquay, within walking distance of the town centre, trains and buses, and with free on-street parking.
 I have a dedicated therapy room, which is light and airy, with comfortable sofa and armchairs (see photo below), overlooking a peaceful garden with free-ranging chickens.